Azure/AI-in-a-Box/gen-ai/Assistants/api-in-a-box/wind_farm/README.md

 ### Objective

-The objective of the provided Python file is to create an Azure OpenAI Assistant named "Turbine Management Assistant" using the Azure OpenAI API.
+The objective of the provided notebook file is to create an Azure OpenAI Assistant named "Turbine Management Assistant" using the Azure OpenAI API.
 The assistant is designed to function as a management tool for wind turbine farms, providing information, charts, and recommendations related to the status and performance of individual turbines within the farm.
 The script initiates a conversation with the assistant, guiding it through various queries and scenarios to showcase its capabilities.

 ### Programming Languages